How It WorksProof

 Standard options include SOFR (term & overnight), SONIA, €STR, Treasury yields, swap curves, and central bank policy calendars.
 Additional datasets can be added based on your needs.

-What's included in the evidence pack?
+What's included in the provenance record?

 Each snapshot includes dataset source citations, retrieval timestamps, transformation notes, curve construction logic (if applicable), known limitations, and instructions for reproducing the context.